tis-innovation-park/IoT-Integreen/robot/README.md

 * A 125 x 95 [mm] piece of wood with a min thickness of 4mm.
 * Min.
 3, 20mm flat head screws

+If you have all this stuff you will have to compare everything together and if you want, you can add some sensors form the 4WDStarter Kit.
+(ATTENTION!
+Our scripts are only for the ultrasonic sensor and the servo motor to flip the robot)
+The original Arduino script and the Android phone app had plenty of bugs so we had to make big changes.
+[Here](http://www.google.com/url?q=http%3A%2F%2Fwww.instructables.com%2Fid%2FSimple-RC-car-for-beginners-Android-control-over-%2F&sa=D&sntz=1&usg=AFQjCNG8QoCKxEOKsWGcAQMe-jnU9oSa_g) you may download the original code (But I can assure you it will not work).

 ### ToDo